matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

  * Responsible for tools and documentation that supports the spec
  * Responsible for ensuring reference implementations and test suite exists for the spec
  * Publishes the website (including ensuring This Week In Matrix and similar exist to promote independent projects)
- * Manages IANA-style allocations for Matrix
+ * Manages IANA-style allocations for Matrix, including:
-   * mx:// URI scheme?
+   * mx:// URI scheme
    * TCP port 8448
-   * .well-known URIs…?
+   * .well-known URIs
+* Ensures that Matrix promotion is happening (e.g. ensuring that meetups & events & community activity is supported)

 In future:

- * contracts entities to work on Matrix? (e.g. redistributing donations back to fund development)
+ * contracts entities to work on Matrix if such contracts help the Foundation to fulfil its mission and obey the Guiding Principles (e.g. redistributing donations back to fund development of reference implementations or compliance kits)
  * manages a "Made for Matrix" certification process? (to confirm that products are actually compatible with Matrix)
- * promotes Matrix (e.g. organise meetups & events & fund community activity)?

 ## Timings